priyatamv/capstone/.ipynb_checkpoints/README-checkpoint.md

 ## Description

-Web sever logs contain information on any event that was registered/logged.
+<a href='https://www.kaggle.com/datasets/eliasdabbas/web-server-access-logs/'>Web sever logs</a> contain information on any event that was registered/logged.
 This contains a lot of insights on website visitors, behavior, crawlers accessing the site, business insights, security issues, and more.

 This is an exercise for trying to gain insights from the web server logs.